OGR-67/CheatSheet/README.md

 ## pseudo selectors
 [Back to summary](#CSS)
 - The : pseudo allow the selection of elements based on state information that is not contained in the document tree.
-Example: a:visited will match all <a> elements that have been visited by the user. [list here](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes#:~:text=Pseudo%2D-,classes,-A%20CSS%20pseudo)
+Example: a:visited will match all "a" elements that have been visited by the user. [list here](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes#:~:text=Pseudo%2D-,classes,-A%20CSS%20pseudo)
 - The :: pseudo represent entities that are not included in HTML.
-Example: p::first-line will match the first line of all <p> elements. [list here](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements#:~:text=original%20pseudo%2Delements.-,Index,-Pseudo%2Delements%20defined)
+Example: p::first-line will match the first line of all "p" elements. [list here](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements#:~:text=original%20pseudo%2Delements.-,Index,-Pseudo%2Delements%20defined)

 ## specificity and inheritance
 [Back to summary](#CSS)